Quick Links

 Art & Design

-Head of Faculty: Ms K Jenkins
+Head of Faculty: Mrs L Byam

 Before humans could communicate and express themselves in the written form, they could draw and visually express both themselves and the world in which they lived.
 Art and Design is everywhere and is essential to our everyday lives, reflecting the society we live in and changing the way in which we perceive the world around us.